 Here are four simple and easy assisted living marketing ideas you can use to amp up your marketing strategy.

 1. Consider SEO, and Ask for Help If You Need It

 SEO is a must in your senior care marketing strategy in order to get more decision makers and influencers to your website.
-Making your website appear for relevant searches will get more people to your website, and a percentage of those will eventually decide to call or tour your facility.
+Making your website appear for relevant searches will get more people to your website, and a percentage of those will eventually decide to call or tour your community.

 Create a list of these keywords and make a plan on where you’ll put them on the website.
-You’ll find that some terms make more sense in a blog post, while others might be great to target on pages that describe services or your facility.
+You’ll find that some terms make more sense in a blog post, while others might be great to target on pages that describe services or your community.

 Get started by brushing up on on-page SEO best practices and learn simple changes you can make to get more easily discovered in search engine searches.

 If you or I were tasked with finding a nursing home or assisted living community for one of our aging parents, make no mistake that there would be a lot of thought and care put into that decision.
 Senior care marketers understand this and know that their prospects are likely to turn to the internet for research.

 Creating a blog rich in resources and information is a great way to help someone through this tough decision making process.
 You may want to consider creating articles answering common questions you hear from potential residents or the family members visiting your community.
 If you find that people are asking the same questions over and over again, it’s likely that there are many people researching those same questions online.
 Creating content that answers these questions before they’re asked will help people discover your facility more easily than non-blogging competing communities.

 While being helpful to your prospective residents and their families should be of utmost importance in your marketing, we can’t deny how rich in SEO benefits a blog is.
 Eventually, once you’ve developed a considerable amount of assisted living content, you may find that your website and pages are ranking higher in search engines results pages.
 Over time, this translates to more sales activity.